trckui11/GT/README.md

-# GT-HW
+# GT
-Homework for the Game Theory course in BIU
+Final project of the Game Theory course in BIU